 TLDS provides a framework for developing transactional containers from lock-free ones.
-It includes two examples of transactional data structures, a lock-free linked list and a lock-free skip list.
+It includes five examples of transactional data structures, lock-free and obstruction-free versions of a linked list, and a skip list, and a lock-free hash map.
 We are currently working on supporting transactional data structures for non-linked containers and also transactions that are executed on multiple containers.

 CCSpec is a tool that allows the user to check that their concurrent data structure meets a specified correctness condition.
 A correctness condition for a concurrent data structure defines the expected behavior of method calls.
 CCSpec can check any correctness condition in which a concurrent data structure is expected to exhibit equivalent behavior to the sequential counterpart.